AbdullahAlNaim/vue_django_todo/README.md

-todo app built using vue js fronend and django for backend
+todo app built using vue js frontend and django for backend